anoma/nspec/docs/tutorial/engines/index.md

 > - a finite set of _acquaintances_ (borrowing actor terminology), in more
 >   detail
   >   - a finite set of names {hence a type `ac_name`}
-  >   - a map from names to the idenetities of an engine instance {we have all
+  >   - a map from names to the identities of an engine instance {we have all
   >     those types already}
-> - a local clock {we assume one and we do not have to do anything here}
+> - a local clock {we assume one, and we do not have to do anything here}
 > - memory for previously set timers (that are still relevant) {a type of `timer
 >   handles`}
-> - memory for spawned process that do not have a cryptographic identity yet
+> - memory for spawned processes that do not have a cryptographic identity yet
 >   {here we should probably just re-use the name type for acquaintances}
 > - engine-specific local state {the one type `state` that is "really" specific
 >   to each engine}